If you’re looking for a Coleman Montana 6 Person Tent review, pull up a chair and get settled in, because we’ve got everything you need right here!

 Don’t have time to stick around with us for the full review?
 That’s fine!
 Here’s our recommendation summary: if you want an affordable, basic tent but don’t like the shape of dome tents, the six person montana is the one for you.

 The modified dome structure expands the tent, giving it a taller and more level peak height.

 The angled windows of the six person montana improve circulation when it’s raining and the extended door awning at the front also provides shelter to keep dry as you take off muddy boots before heading into your tent.

 When I was younger, I remember standing in the rain underneath my Dad’s jacket as he fought to untie the laces on my dirty hiking boots before I got in the tent.
 I bet he wished he had a tent with an awning like this!

 Coleman manufactures reliable tents at affordable prices and the Montana is no exception.
 For a group that needs to cut costs, this tent is very reasonably priced.

-Finding a 6-person tent that offers better value for money is a real challenge.
+Finding a 6 person camping tent that offers better value for money than the six person montana is a real challenge.
 Check out the price to see if this is the tent for you.

 Does the Coleman montana have enough space for your needs?

 The Coleman Montana tent isn’t for fancy socialization or elite camping trips.
 It goes back to basics with a focus on togetherness, making it a fantastic tent for small families or groups of friends with lots of beers and little care for privacy.

 All you want is a tent for sleeping; everything else you can handle in the great outdoors.